nvpro-samples/vk_mini_samples/README.md

 1. Deploy.bat : pull and update all dependencies.
 2. Build.bat : build all projects in release and optionally to debug.
-3. Install.bat : copy the binaries and dlls to the `_Install` directory.
+3. Install.bat : copy the binaries and dlls to the `_install` directory.

 ### Hand Made